department-for-transport/dftlab-yolo-vehiclecounting/README.md

 #DfT Lab  - Counting Vehicles from satellite/aerial imagery/video

 This repo contains the implementation of YOLOv2 in Keras with Tensorflow backend.
 It supports training YOLOv2 network with various backends such as MobileNet and InceptionV3.
-Thanks to Experiancor's excellent implementation, the original repo is here https://github.com/experiencor/keras-yolo2
+Thanks to Experiencor's excellent implementation, the original repo is here https://github.com/experiencor/keras-yolo2

 Links to our training set and trained weights are below.

+You can see it working on video at https://list.ly/list/2B7T-a-list-of-everything-the-dft-lab-does-and-has-done

 ## Usage for python code

 ### 0. Requirement

-python 2.7

-keras >= 2.0.8

-imgaug
+Check out requirements.txt

+WARNING - if you're going to train this, you need a good Nvidia GPU, with CUDA and CUDnn installed (https://www.tensorflow.org/install/install_linux).
+Note, we're using tensorflow-gpu 1.3!

+It should predict on most machines though!

 ### 1. Data preparation
 Download the VEDAI dataset from from https://github.com/nikitalpopov/vedai